Efficient and Responsible Adaptation of Large Language Models for Robust and Equitable Top-k Recommendations: Introduction

 \section{Introduction}

 Recommendation systems (RSs) have become an integral part of numerous online platforms, assisting users in navigating vast amounts of content to relieve information overload~\cite{jacoby1984perspectives}.
 While Collaborative Filtering based RSs~\cite{papadakis2022collaborative} primarily rely on user-item interactions to predict users' preferences for certain candidate items, the utilization of language in recommendations has been prevalent for decades in hybrid and content-based recommenders, mainly through item descriptions and text-based reviews~\cite{lops2011content}.
 Furthermore, conversational recommenders~\cite{sun2018conversational} have highlighted language as a primary mechanism for allowing users to naturally and intuitively express their preferences~\cite{google_LLM+RS}.
 Deep recommendation models, trained under the Empirical Risk Minimization (ERM) framework, uniformly minimize the loss function across all training samples.
-However, these models fail to cater to a diverse set of sub-populations, affecting robustness and fairness across user groups.~\cite{geifman2017deep,wang2023exploring,chaney2018algorithmic,beutel2017beyond,yao2021measuring,zhang2021model,beutel2019fairness}.~\citet{li2021user} show that active users who have rated many items receive better recommendations on average than inactive users.
-This inadvertent disparity in recommendations requires careful scrutiny to ensure equitable recommendation experiences for all users~\cite {gunawardana2012evaluating}, thereby promoting social good.
+However, these models fail to cater to a diverse set of sub-populations, affecting robustness and fairness across user groups~\cite{geifman2017deep,wang2023exploring,chaney2018algorithmic,beutel2017beyond,yao2021measuring,zhang2021model,beutel2019fairness}.~\citet{li2021user} show that active users who have rated many items receive better recommendations on average than inactive users.
+This performance gap motivates the need for robust RS frameworks that can generalize more robustly across different levels of user activity~\cite{gunawardana2012evaluating}.